-“What is essential in any sadhana [spiritual practice] is to try to bring back the running mind and fix it on one thing only.
+Self-Enquiry meditation means connecting with the Heart and asking “Who am I?” without expectation.
+Ramana Maharshi calls Self-Enquiry “the most sacred of sacred.”
+Indeed, it is a revolutionary method in spirituality.
+Ramana explains the reason this practice is unique: “What is essential in any sadhana [spiritual practice] is to try to bring back the running mind and fix it on one thing only.
 Why then should it not be brought back and fixed in Self-attention (To this feeling of ‘I’)?
-That alone is Self-enquiry (atma-vichara).
+That alone is Self-Enquiry (atma vichara).
 That is all that is to be done!”

-Nevertheless, in order to let the question “Who am I?” bring us closer to our real nature, or in other words, to truly ask “Who am I?” in an efficient way, a certain understanding and spiritual maturity is necessary.
+Self-Enquiry is the awareness of Awareness itself.
+It leads us beyond duality because the object of meditation (the “I”) is ultimately revealed as the Subject itself (transpersonal Consciousness).
+However, to let the question “Who am I?” bring us closer to our Real Nature or truly ask “Who am I?” in an efficient way, a certain understanding and spiritual maturity are necessary.

-The Self-Enquiry Method of Ramana Maharshi: There Is No Rational Answer
+Ramana Maharshi’s Self-Enquiry Meditation: There Is No Rational Answer

-When we abandon any striving in order to mentally know the answer, (when we simply accept an answer like “I don’t know”) to the Question, we are in a state of complete Open Attention.
+Asking “the question” while centered in the head can stimulate the mind and make this process of inquiring nothing but mental imagery.
+When we abandon any striving to mentally know the answer to the question (when we simply accept an answer like “I don’t know”), we are in complete Open Attention.

 The Difference between Jnana and Intellectual Knowledge